 - Macree Workman

 Awarded to a deserving student who has exhibited outstanding talent and/or ability in a field of art.
-The Susan Hornsby Crank Memorial Art Award and Scholarship Fund was established in 2007 by Kathleen L. Husted and other friends to honor the memory of Mrs. Crank , an art teacher and a 1974 graduate of Lynchburg College.
+The Susan Hornsby Crank Memorial Art Award and Scholarship Fund was established in 2007 by Kathleen L. Husted and other friends to honor the memory of Mrs. Crank , an art teacher and a 1974 graduate of University of Lynchburg.

 Virginia Berger Award for Music Scholarship